What is IRS Form 1040 Schedule 1?

 TurboTax Tip:

-You don't have to use Schedule 1 if all of your income comes from the five categories included on Form 1040: wages, interest and dividends, retirement income, Social Security benefits, or capital gains or losses.
+You don't have to use Schedule 1 if all of your income comes from the five categories included on Form 1040: wages, interest and dividends, retirement income, Social Security benefits, or capital gains or losses; and you don’t have any adjustments included on page 2.

 Adjustments to income go in Part II of Schedule 1.
 These include:

-- up to $300 of unreimbursed expenses for educators who work in schools
+- up to $300 in 2025 of unreimbursed expenses for educators who work in schools

 - unreimbursed business expenses of military reservists, performing artists, and fee-based government officials (the only qualifying professions for certain business deductions)